cpldcpu/Gen2-Addressable-RGB/docs/Gen2_ARGB_protocol_analysis.md

 However, the Gen2 ARGB  extensions to the WS2812 protocol are also quite purpose defined and do not offer hooks for additional features.
 For example, adding more configuration options would require an additional protocol extension.

 It seems that Gen2 ARGB  does not yet have caught on outside of products for enthusiast PC builders.
-The availability of the SK6112 LEDs provides access to at least some of the features in discrete LEDs.
+However, the availability of the SK6112 LEDs provides access to at least some of the features in discrete LEDs.

+In combination with the proprietary nature of this protocol, it seems uncertain if Gen2 ARGB will become a widely adopted standard outside of its niche.

 I hope this protocol analysis is useful.
 Be aware that it is not based on official documentation.
 Use the information provided here at your own risk.